 Second and Third Years

-While second- and third-year fellows continue to spend one day weekly in continuity outpatient clinic and remain on the schedule for periodic night and weekend call, these two years are focused almost exclusively on research.
+While second- and third-year fellows continue to spend two half days weekly in continuity outpatient clinic and remain on the schedule for periodic night and weekend call, these two years are focused almost exclusively on research.
 Fellows deciding to do clinical research are expected to audit classes in the NIH-funded Clinical Science Training Curriculum at UT Southwestern.
 Fellows doing basic science are encouraged to audit classes offered through this program as necessary for their project development and completion.
 All fellows are assigned a Scholarship Oversight Committee for the second and third years.

 Clinical experience in all areas of pediatric hematology-oncology is ensured by a large patient population.
-The outpatient clinic at the Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders, is the largest medical specialty clinic at Children’s Medical Center Dallas and is second only to orthopedic surgery in the number of annual visits (15,000 per year).
-Growth in new patient referral has been sustained with greater than 250 new oncology patients, 500 new miscellaneous benign hematology patients, 650 active sickle cell patients, and 250 active hemophilia patients.
+The outpatient clinic at the Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders, is the largest medical specialty clinic at Children’s Health and is second only to orthopedic surgery in the number of annual visits (15,000 per year).
+Growth in new patient referral has been sustained with greater than 300 new oncology patients, 500 new miscellaneous benign hematology patients, 700 active sickle cell patients, and 250 active hemophilia patients.
 Subspecialty programs have been developed in thrombosis, ITP, chronic transfusion, sickle cell disease, hemophilia, bone marrow failure syndromes, acute leukemia, neuro-oncology, orthopedic oncology, neurofibromatosis, cancer survivorship, and neuroblastoma.
 This has allowed disease specific groups to establish standards and oversee critical components of care, and has allowed development of research in a wide variety of areas.